 There is temporomandibular joint (TMJ) on each side of your jaw, that connects your jaw to your skull.
-These joints are small, but rather complex.
+Our Oakville Doctors say these joints are small, but rather complex.
 There is a small disc that lies between the two bones, that allows the joint to move efficiently when it’s functioning properly.
 The joints roll and glide to allow us to talk, chew, yawn, etc. Pain in this area can be due to problems with the joint itself, with the disc or with the muscles that surround the joint.

 Oakville Acupuncture: Signs and Symptoms of TMJ Disorder

 There are a number of symptoms associated with TMJ dysfunction.
 Pain in this area can be due to trauma, genetics or arthritic changes.
 Individuals who grind their teeth, or clench their jaw are also more at risk of causing dysfunction in the TMJ.
 Signs and symptoms can include pain in one or both side of the face, headaches, difficulty chewing, clicking of the jaw, locking of the joint (in either an open or closed position).

 Sometimes the only symptom of trouble in the TMJ is headaches in the morning.
 Waking up every day with a headache may be a sign that you are unknowingly clenching or grinding your teeth at night, and causing the jaw some distress.

 A quick test for checking for potential problems with the TMJ is the ‘3 Finger Test’.
 It’s simple.
 If your jaw is healthy you should be able to fit 3 of your knuckles into your wide open mouth.
 If your jaw can’t open that wide, or catches and clicks on opening, it’s time to consult one of our Oakville acupuncturists!

 Looking for a Dentist in Oakville for a Night Guard or Second Opinion about your TMJ issues — Check out Dental Works on Cornwall